bangdotnet/ip-pinger/README.md

-# ip-pinger
-open source legal IP Pinger.
-Developed by Zugriffsrichter
+# Ping IT, Open Source IP Pinger.

+Completely Legal IP Pinger, used to test Connections.

 - Python 3.6+ is required.
+- No extra packages needed.